 The technology Halozyme (NASDAQ: HALO) is licensing, called Enhanze, allows drugs that would otherwise be delivered intravenously to be injected, which can turn an hours-long process into one that lasts just minutes.

 Argenx (NASDAQ: ARGX) agreed to pay Halozyme $30 million up front for exclusive use of the technology for drugs that target the FcRn receptor.
-One such drug is Argenx’s lead candidate, efgartigimod (ARGX-113), which it is testing as a treatment for multiple diseases, including myasthenia gravis, a chronic autoimmune disorder that causes muscle weakness that often hampers eye and eyelid movement, facial expression, and swallowing.
+One such drug is Argenx’s lead candidate, efgartigimod (ARGX-113), which it is testing as a treatment for multiple diseases, including myasthenia gravis, a chronic autoimmune disorder that causes muscle weakness and often hampers eye and eyelid movement, facial expression, and swallowing.

-It also agreed to pay an additional $10 million apiece for up to two additional targets; and up to $160 million in milestone payments for each target with which it chooses to move forward.
+It also agreed to pay an additional $10 million apiece for up to two more targets; and up to $160 million in milestone payments for each target with which it chooses to move forward.
 Halozyme will also get “mid-single digit royalties” on products that make it to the market.

 “We believe that by offering both intravenous and subcutaneous formulations, we have the opportunity to capture patient preferences across all indications within our efgartigimod portfolio,” Argenx Chief Operating Officer Keith Woods said, in prepared remarks.
-In addition to its Netherlands headquarters, Argenx, headed by co-founder Tim Van Hauwermeiren, has offices in Belgium and in Boston, MA.
+In addition to its Netherlands headquarters, Argenx, headed by co-founder Tim Van Hauwermeiren, has offices in Belgium and in Boston.

 The Argenx collaboration is the fifth Enhanze deal Halozyme has inked in the past two years, and the company is the ninth biopharmaceutical with which it has a partnership.
 Its stock rose 3 percent on the news, from $16.12 a share at market close Friday to $16.62 apiece Monday.
 Tuesday marked another good trading day for Halyzome, with shares closing at $16.95 each.